Meet the Founder

 Deep down inside, we don’t seek the meaning of life, but the experience of being alive.

-My goal is to create an authentic, intelligent aesthetic that inspires, whether I am cooking dinner for friends, building a rock garden or designing a line of clothing.
+My goal is to create an authentic, intelligent, sustainable aesthetic that inspires, whether I am cooking dinner for friends, building a rock garden or designing a line of clothing.

 This is Paskho.

-"At Paskho, we never compromise on quality craftsmanship, eco-friendly fabrics, and fair labor."
+"At Paskho, we never compromise on quality craftsmanship, sustainability, and fair labor."